Michael James (cricketer, born 1934)

 Robert Michael James (born 2 October 1934) is an English former cricketer who played first-class cricket from 1956 to 1965.

 Cricket career

 Michael James was educated at St John's School, Leatherhead, and Trinity College, Cambridge.
 He was a regular member of the Cambridge University team from 1956 to 1958, scoring 1969 runs in 45 first-class matches at an average of 27.34.
 His highest score was 168 against Gloucestershire in 1957, when he "dominated the cricket, on-driving and pulling powerfully during a fine display lasting four hours and including six 6's and seventeen 4's".
 Cambridge won the match by an innings in two days.

+In his second first-class match, James scored 116 in 188 minutes against the 1956 Australian team, after Cambridge University had trailed by 259 on the first innings.
+It was the first time a freshman had scored a century for either Cambridge or Oxford against an Australian team.

-He also played regularly for Berkshire in the Minor Counties Championship from 1954 to 1962, and a few matches from 1969 to 1971.
+James played regularly for Berkshire in the Minor Counties Championship from 1954 to 1962, and a few matches from 1969 to 1971.

-James played three matches for Wellington in the Plunket Shield in 1964–65.
+In 1963 James was appointed to the position of Third Secretary in the British High Commission in Wellington, New Zealand.
+He played three matches for Wellington in the Plunket Shield in 1964–65.
+He and his wife returned to England in 1965, with their two sons, and a daughter who had been born during their stay in New Zealand.

-His son Tim played for Berkshire in the 1980s.
+James' son Tim played for Berkshire in the 1980s.